Optimal structured approximation of Fourier subspaces, Toeplitz matrices, and exponential sums: Toeplitz matrix approximation

-We control the distance between $\tilde\bfU$ and $\bfU$, where the latter is the true $r$-dimensional left singular space of $\bfT$ and is a Fourier subspace.
-By Wedin's sine-theta theorem \cite[Chapter V, Theorem 4.4]{stewart1990matrix}, inequality \eqref{eq:Fouriersigs}, and the assumption that $\|\bfE\|_2\leq \alpha n$ for small enough $\alpha>0$, we have
+\begin{proof} Let $W$ be the leading $r$-dimensional left singular subspace of $ M$ found by computing the truncated singular value decomposition of $M$.
+We control the distance between $W$ and $ U=U(\bfx)$, where the latter is the true $r$-dimensional left singular space of $ T$ and is a Fourier subspace.
+By Wedin's sine-theta theorem \cite[Chapter V, Theorem 4.4]{stewart1990matrix}, inequality \eqref{eq:Fouriersigs}, and the assumption that $\| E\|_2\leq \alpha n$ for small enough $\alpha>0$, we have

-Making $\alpha>0$ small enough, this implies $\|\sin(\bfU,\tilde\bfU)\|\leq 1/100$.
+Making $\alpha>0$ small enough, this implies $\|\sin( U, W)\|\leq 1/100$.
 By \cref{thm:maingradientMUSIC}, we obtain